Itzehoe: History

 Itzehoe is one of the oldest towns in Holstein.

 As early as 810 AD, Charlemagne built the Esesfeld castle in the Oldenburgskuhle, 2 kilometres from the later town, as protection against the Danes marauding from the north, but this has no direct connection with the development of Itzehoe.
-Under its protection, Archbishop Ebbo of Reims built a small monastery or prayer house, the ‘Cella Lila’, in the summer of 823 in what is now Münsterdorf as a base for the Christian mission he initiated in Denmark.
+Under its protection, Archbishop Ebbo of Reims built a small monastery or prayer house, the ‘cella Welanao’, in the summer of 823 in what is now Münsterdorf as a base for the Christian mission he initiated in Denmark.
 The larger Echeho Castle, built around 1000 in the nearby meander of the River Stör, became the nucleus of a settlement that developed into a trading town, favoured by the granting of the Lübeck rights (1238), combined with freedom from customs duties, which at that time was only granted to Hamburg in the country, and later the right to stack goods (1260).
-During this time, Itzehoe was involved in the salt, cloth and grain trade and was at times an important hub in European east-west trade.
+During this time, Itzehoe was involved in the salt, cloth and grain trade and was at times an important hub in European east–west trade.
 Further settlements developed on the other side of the river around the monastery courtyard (around 1260) and around the Church of St. Laurentii (first mentioned in 1196).

-During the Thirty Years' War Itzehoe was twice destroyed by the Swedes, in 1644 and 1657, but was rebuilt on each occasion.
-It was under Danish rule until the Second Schleswig War of 1864, when it was occupied by Austria.
-In 1867, it passed to Prussia, and in 1871 it became part of the newly established German Empire.
+As part of the Duchy of Holstein, Itzehoe remained under the rule of the Danish crown from 1460 until 1864.

+In the 16th century, the proximity to Burg Breitenburg, the ancestral seat of the Rantzau family, who were the governors of the Duchies of Schleswig and Holstein on behalf of the Danish king, was particularly beneficial.
+Heinrich Rantzau, in particular, expanded the economic infrastructure of the surrounding area and promoted the Itzehoe monastery.
+He also built a city palace on Breiten Straße, which no longer exists today, and expanded the Rantzau family's burial grounds in the church.
+He also initiated the installation of the first organ in St. Laurentii Church and the promotion of church music.
+The first depiction and written description of the city in Braun and Hogenberg's map collection was commissioned directly by Heinrich Rantzau.

+During the Thirty Years' War, the town was repeatedly occupied and plundered, but there was no major destruction because the town council surrendered the town to General Wallenstein without a fight in 1627.
+This allowed Itzehoe to maintain its status as the fifth of the eighteen towns of Schleswig-Holstein.

+After having been largely spared from war for a long time, Itzehoe was almost completely destroyed by Swedish soldiers in 1657 during the Danish-Swedish War (1657–1658).
+As a result, the cloister of St. Laurentii Church is now the only surviving medieval building in Itzehoe.